Schipperkes were used to hunt and kill rodents on Belgian ships.

 The lively personality of this pooch is one of its most popular characteristics.
 These dogs are a mix of energy and confidence.
 Socialized Schipperkes have affectionate behavior towards kids and adults.
 They are a fun choice for a family dedicated to remaining active throughout the year.

 Alertness is one of the traits that make this dog excellent at watching over a household.
-They are likely to bark at strangers on the property.
+It is likely to bark at strangers on the property.
 A socialized Schipperke is adaptable and gets along with other pets in a household.
+Its size makes a Schipperke a good option for families who live in apartments.

 Bringing a puppy or adult canine home from a breeder or rescue organization means you are responsible for all of its care.
 Learning about its diet, exercise needs, training, and grooming routine contributes to the level of care you give this furry pet.